-In the early eighties, at age 21, he moved to Los Angeles to take a real shot at the music business.
-He worked as a studio musician at first and eventually established a very successful career as a songwriter and producer.
+At age 21, he moved to Los Angeles and worked as a studio musician at first, eventually establishing a very successful career as a songwriter and producer.
 Zac worked on major films, television shows and well-known national commercials, even being hired at one point by Michael Jackson as a staff writer for his publishing company, ATV Music.
 Harmon wrote songs for the likes of Troop, Karyn White, Evelyn “Champagne” King, Freddie Jackson, The Whispers and The O’Jays, among others.
-He also produced songs for reggae band Black Uhuru’s “Mystical Truth” album, which received a Grammy nomination in 1994.
+He also produced songs for reggae band Black Uhuru’s Grammy-nominated Mystical Truth album in 1994.

-His next release, in 2005, was “The Blues According To Zacariah,” which garnered major national airplay, including SiriusXM and the American Blues Network.
-SiriusXM listeners voted Harmon “Best New Blues Artist” in the inaugural XM Nation Awards in 2005.
-In 2006, Harmon won the coveted Blues Music Award for “Best New Artist Debut.”
-Later that year, he was featured in Blues Revue magazine as one of the ten artists that “represent the future of the blues,” calling him a “latter-day Eric Clapton or Robert Cray with shades of Luther Allison and B.B.
-King.”
+His 2005 album, The Blues According to Zacariah, which garnered major national airplay, including XM, Sirius and the American Blues Network.
+XM listeners voted Harmon “Best New Blues Artist” in the inaugural XM Nation Awards in 2005.
+In 2006, Harmon won the coveted Blues Music Award for “Best New Artist Debut” for The Blues According to Zacariah.
+Later that year, he was featured in Blues Revue magazine as one of the 10 artists that “represent the future of the blues,” calling him a “latter-day Eric Clapton or Robert Cray with shades of Luther Allison and BB King.”

-BluesWax said of a festival appearance, “Harmon’s stage show is like a blues symphony where he segues from one song to the next without a moment’s hesitation, building a head of steam that is orgasmic.
+Said one reviewer of a festival appearance, “Harmon’s stage show is like a blues symphony where he segues from one song to the next without a moment’s hesitation, building a head of steam that is orgasmic.
 Mixing classic boogie gliders with originals, he builds a West Side guitar sound that’s almost as sweet and simultaneously rough as classic Magic Sam into a showcase presentation that takes a lot of pages from Buddy Guy as far as dynamics.
 His hour on stage went by in an instant.”